BenBeresfordJones/MGBC/README.md

-The Mouse Microbial Genome Collection (MMGC)
+The Mouse Gastrointestinal Bacterial Catalogue (MGBC)
 ============================================

-Welcome to the MMGC repository!
+Welcome to the MGBC repository!
 Here you will find the pipelines, scripts and data files required to establish the average mouse microbiome at the species-level and further compare the microbiotas of humans and mice.

 This work is currently under review for publication :microscope:.